makichiis/STM32WL55xx-Guide/Nucleo-64 WL55JC1/README.md

 The first two packages are necessary to compile our code into ARM platform code for the STM32 chips.
 The `Startup` package contains device information for the STM32WL55xx chip, and is necessary for compilation.
 Your dependency list should look something like this:

 ![Alt text](images/image-4.png)

+> Note: Dependencies highlighted in yellow are dependent upon other dependencies.
+In this case, `Device/Startup` relies on the CMSIS compiler suite.

 Once the necessary dependencies are enabled, click `OK` to proceed to the editor.
 To verify that the chip setup and IDE configuration is correct, we will build a sample program that lights LED1 on the development board.